Paninaro

 Timberland boots, motor scooters, and fondness for large sandwiches known as "panini" (the

-plural of "panino"), which which the term derives. ("Paninaro" is thus tantamount to a "sandwicher" in English—if there were such a word.)
+plural of "panino"), from which the term derives. ("Paninaro" is thus tantamount to a "sandwicher" in English—if there were such a word.)

 - Chris mentions several popular brands of men's fashion popular in Italy (and elsewhere):